A Hong Kong Theatre Company

 Pushing Technology Forward

 We try to push the boundaries of live performance by integrating technology in innovative ways, while still retaining the liveness that makes theatre unique.
-The integration of technology into our scenography often wins awards, and we are known for using live video feeds and projection in our work, even using live green screen in Testimony.
+The integration of technology into our scenography has been repeatedly recognised in awards, and we are known for using live video feeds and projection in our work, such as using live green screen in Testimony, or other complex live camera work as in Songs of Innocence and Experience.
 We're also known for being the first theatre company in Hong Kong to write our own interactive apps for use in shows.

 Using Apps in Theatre